 “Visitors will depart with a sense of the immense value of natural history collections as they discover for themselves the wonder and curiosity that led natural history pioneers to explore the natural world.
 British naturalist Alfred Russell Wallace who went to Singapore in the midnineteenth century to study the countries diverse fauna was one of these trailblazers, and specimens from his expedition form part of the Treasures of the Natural World exhibition.
 I hope that visitors enjoy viewing some of the most iconic and scientifically valuable examples of the Natural History Museum’s collections,” said Sir Michael Dixon, Director of the Natural History Museum, London

 Threading through Treasures of the Natural World is an interactive treasure hunt specially curated by ArtScience Museum to engage children, families and schools.
-Interactive activities are incorporated to each of the five themed sections of the show.
-Combining art and science, the treasure hunt adds interactivity and immersion to the exhibition, ensuring it is accessible to visitors of all ages.
+Interactive activities incorporated to each of the five themed sections of the show.
+By combining art and science, the treasure hunt adds interactivity and immersion to the exhibition, ensuring it is accessible to visitors of all ages.
 And bring out the Indiana Jones in every one of us.

-The third gallery of the exhibition, Treasures of Exploration, tells the stories of those who not only had a brilliant mind, but a brave heart and daring spirit.
+The third gallery of the exhibition, Treasures of Exploration, tells the stories of those who not only had a brilliant mind but a brave heart and daring spirit.
 It showcases Captain James Cook’s first voyage to Australia and New Zealand, Captain Robert Falcon Scott’s expedition to reach the South Pole and HMS Challenger’s 1872 exploration of the deep oceans.
-Each expedition yielded vital scientific evidence which was only attainable as these explorers dared to be pioneers.
-In this section of the show, visitors can board a specially constructed tall ship, and dream up their own epic voyage as an explorer.
+Each team yielded vital scientific evidence which was only attainable as these explorers dared to be pioneers.
+In this section of the show, visitors can board a specially constructed tall ship, and dream up their epic voyage as an explorer.

-The fourth section of the show, Treasures of Life are Everywhere, reminds us that the beauty and wonder of nature is also fragile and sensitive to change.
-Extinct creatures, such as the dodo, demonstrate the threat humanity poses to nature’s treasures, and remind us of the vulnerability of animals in our own region.
+The fourth section of the show, Treasures of Life are Everywhere, reminds us that the beauty and wonder of nature are also fragile and sensitive to change.
+Extinct creatures, such as the dodo, demonstrate the threat humanity poses to nature’s treasures, and remind us of the vulnerability of animals in our region.
 The interactive activity in the fourth gallery is inspired by ArtScience Museum’s augmented reality project, Into the Wild, which raises awareness about the plight of critically endangered species within Southeast Asia.
-The activity enables visitors to create their own tiger and orangutan, and place their creations within a simulated rainforest.
+The activity enables visitors to create their tiger and orangutan and place their creations within a simulated rainforest.